bahmoudd/mioAlloc/README.md

 I chose the name `mioMalloc` because `mio` stands for `My Implementation Of`.

+`mmap()` is used over `brk()` and `sbrk()` because the latter functions are naive and has some issues which can be seen [here](https://stackoverflow.com/questions/68123943/advantages-of-mmap-over-sbrk)

+I used a doubly-linked list over a singly-linked list simply to make writing some functions easier.

 ## An explanation of each function

 mioMalloc works by first initialising a free list to `NULL`.